A remark on Gibbs measures with log-correlated Gaussian fields: Introduction

-\noi where $e_n=e^{i n\cdot x}$ and $\{ g_n \}_{n \in \Z^d}$ is a sequence of mutually independent standard complex-valued Gaussian random variables on a probability space $(\O,\F,\PP)$ conditioned that $g_{-n} = \cj{g_n}$.
-See Remark \ref{REM:corr}.
-It is well known that a typical function $u$ in the support of $\mu$ is merely a distribution and thus a renormalization on the potential energy $\frac \s k \int_{\T^d} u^k dx$ is required for the construction of the Gibbs measure $\rho$.
+\noi where $e_n=e^{i n\cdot x}$ and $\{ g_n \}_{n \in \Z^d}$ is a sequence of mutually independent standard complex-valued Gaussian random variables on a probability space $(\O,\F,\PP)$ conditioned that $g_{-n} = \cj{g_n}$.\footnote{In particular, $g_0$ is a standard real-valued Gaussian random variable.
+When $n \in \N$, $\Re g_n$ and $\Im g_n$ are real-valued Gaussian random variables with mean 0 and variance $\frac 12$.} See Remark \ref{REM:corr}.
+It is well known that a typical function $u$ in the support of $\mu$ is merely a distribution and thus a renormalization on the potential energy $\frac \ld k \int_{\T^d} u^k dx$ is required for the construction of the Gibbs measure $\rho$.

-Our main goal in this paper is to study the Gibbs measure $\rho$ in \eqref{Gibbs1} in the focusing case.\footnote{In this paper, by ``focusing'', we mean ``non-defocusing''.
-Namely, $\s > 0$ or $k$ is odd in \eqref{Gibbs1}.} In particular, we prove the non-normalizability of the focusing Gibbs measure $\rho$ with the quartic interaction ($\s > 0$ and $k = 4$).
+Our main goal in this paper is to study the Gibbs measure $\rho$ in \eqref{Gibbs1} in the focusing case.
+In particular, we prove the non-normalizability of the focusing Gibbs measure $\rho$ with the quartic interaction ($\ld > 0$ and $k = 4$).
 See Theorem \ref{THM:1}.
 We also present a brief discussion on the construction of the Gibbs measure with the cubic interaction.
 See Theorem \ref{THM:2}.

-Before proceeding further, let us first go over the defocusing case: $\s < 0$ and $k \geq 4$ is an even integer.
+Before proceeding further, let us first go over the defocusing case: $\ld < 0$ and $k \geq 4$ is an even integer.
 When $d = 2$, the defocusing Gibbs measure $\rho$ in \eqref{Gibbs1} corresponds to the well-studied $\Phi^k_2$-measure whose construction follows from the hypercontractivity of the Ornstein-Uhlenbeck semigroup (see Lemma \ref{LEM:hyp}) and Nelson's estimate~\cite{Nelson}.
 See \cite{Simon, GlimmJ87, DT, OTh}.
-For a general dimension $d \geq 1$, the same argument allows us to construct the defocusing Gibbs measure~$\rho$ in~\eqref{Gibbs1} for any $\s < 0$ and any even integer $k \ge 4$.
+For a general dimension $d \geq 1$, the same argument allows us to construct the defocusing Gibbs measure~$\rho$ in~\eqref{Gibbs1} for any $\ld < 0$ and any even integer $k \ge 4$.
 Let us briefly go over the procedure.

 Given $N \in \N$, we define the frequency projector\footnote{We may also proceed with regularization via mollification.} $\pi_N$ by

 \noi For $u$ as in \eqref{IV2}, set $u_N = \pi_N u$.
 Then, for each fixed $x \in \T^d$, $u_N(x)$ is a mean-zero real-valued Gaussian random variable with variance